rokrokss/flyte/rsts/deployment/gcp/index.rst

   kubectl apply -f flyte-certificate.yaml

-Alternative is to use certificate manager
+An alternative is to use the certificate manager:

 * Install the cert manager